Asabeneh/30-Days-Of-JavaScript/07_Day_Functions/07_day_functions.md

 ### Function without a parameter and return

-Function can be declared without a parameter.
+Functions can be declared without a parameter.

 **Example:**